-Welcome, and I a happy to have you again today.
-If you like time travel stories, (and I am sure that you do :)) today I will tell you a few words, or better say I will make a review for one very interesting book based on time travel.
+Welcome, and I am happy to see you here again today.
+If you like time travel stories, (and I am sure you do :)) today I will tell you a few words, or better say I will make a review for one very interesting book based on time travel.

 We will talk about The Door Into Summer by Robert Heinlein.

 Few words about the book

 The idea of the book started with his wife when their cat didn’t want to leave the house and she said: ‘he’s looking for a door into summer’.
 13 days after this was said, the novel was written and ready to publish.

 The Door into Summer’ was published in 1957.

 Alexei Panshin, critic and biographer of Heinlein, wrote in 1968 in his book’ Heinlein in Dimensions’, about this novel (The Door into Summer) and said: